 Reduces acidity in the bladder

 Adding lemon juice to your favorite recipes is relatively easy.
-Roast chicken cooked with lemon instead of stuffing becomes deliciously tender.
+Roast chicken cooked with lemon instead of stuffing and it becomes deliciously tender.
 Lemon works well with honey.
 Just a squeeze over your carrots and a drizzle of honey before you steam them is worth trying.

 Boil barley and make your own lemon and barley water.
 Squeeze a fresh lemon over your salad, chicken, fish or seafood.
 Try a slice of lemon with your tea.
 Lemons are easy to use as part of cooking, and even a fresh slice of lemon in warm water will help to boost your chances of avoiding UTI's.